11ty/11ty-website/src/docs/plugins/fetch.md

 Note that query params are removed before—and are relevant to how—the hash key is calculated.

-## What happens with a request fails?
+## What happens when a request fails?

 1. If this is the first ever request to this URL (no entry exists in your cache folder), it will fail.
 Use a `try`/`catch` if you’d like to handle this gracefully.
 2. If a failure happens and a cache entry already exists (*even if it’s expired*), it will use the cached entry.